danielsuo/cuSIFT/README.md

 ### README
 This library is a CUDA implementation for various [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform) (Scale Invariant Feature Transform) operations and a few helper functions such as computing homographies and estimating rigid transforms using RANSAC.
-We borrow heavily from Mårten Björkman's CudaSift library, which can be found [here](https://github.com/Celebrandil/CudaSift).
-We have reproduced the original README below.
+We borrow from MÃ¥rten BjÃ¶rkman's CudaSift library.

 Extra functionality lives, unsurprisingly, in the ```extras``` directory.

 ### Usage
 This package depends on CMake for compilation and OpenCV for image containers.
 See ```main.cpp``` for example usage.

-### Changelog (a.k.a what is new from the original repository)
+### Changelog
 - 2015-01-14 v0.2.0: Feature updates
   - Add ExtractRootSift function based on [this](https://www.robots.ox.ac.uk/~vgg/publications/2012/Arandjelovic12/arandjelovic12.pdf) paper
   - Add L2 distance option in SIFT matching